15 Signs You Have a Thyroid Problem

 15 Signs You Have a Thyroid Problem: Learn More

-11. Decreased libido
+11. Decreased Libido

 Lack of or little desire for sexual intercourse may be the result of hypothyroidism.
 Too little thyroid hormone can contribute to a decrease in libidoTrusted Sourceand sex appetite.
 Other accompanying symptoms such as weight gain, low energy, and pain can also play a negative role in the quality of your sex life.